Wolverine971/9takes/src/blog/enneagram/enneagram-type-4.md

 <h2>🤔 Weaknesses/ Challenges of an Enneagram 4</h2>

-Individualists can be moody and withdrawn, making it difficult for them to form and maintain relationships.
-They can also be prone to self-doubt and insecurity, which can hold them back from pursuing their goals.
+Individualists can be moody and withdrawn, making forming and maintaining relationships difficult.
+They can also be prone to self-doubt and insecurity, holding them back from pursuing their goals.
 Additionally, they may struggle with feeling misunderstood and disconnected from others.

 </article>